Grandparents’ Photo Memories Must Be Saved, Says ScanMyPhotos.com

 Whether in a simple conversation or a legacy video, asking these questions can teach you a lot about your family history and your grandparents’ life.”
 By Brittany Wong.

-Having solved the biggest problem in photography [working to digitize the world’s photos].
+Having solved the biggest problem in photography [working on digitizing the world’s photos].

 ScanMyPhotos is now on a mission like no other.
 Grandparents Day is like our Christmas / Hanukkah.
 The beaming smiles engendered as families revisit and learn about their heritage is priceless.